tlricherson/TESC_MIT_Data/Session_2.md

 <img src="https://github.com/tlricherson/TESC_MIT_Data/blob/master/graphics/Find%20questions.jpg" height="250">
 </p>

-There was not a clear cut winner in this area.
-We will try to address the various learning interests in Sessions 2 and 3.
-For this session, we will primarily focus on *possible sources/variety of data*.
-We will also start a conversation about data privacy and ethics around what we collect and share.
+*Involve other participants or stakeholders* was identified by three students as something they most wanted to learn in this area.
+I've placed some resources at the bottom of this page, but we will certainly spend some time talking about how to include educators, parents, and students as part of the decision-making process.
+How do we involve other stakeholders in our work?
+Whether they are peers, students, families, or community, we can use data with them (as opposed to something we do to them) to enact and support positive change.

 ### Resources ###
 The sites below are offered as some quick starting points for exploration.
 You do not need to review them in depth, but take a quick glance at them.
 Consider where the data entered either about you or by you ends up.